fancyultrafresh/learn-to-code/resource-list.md

 #### [Open Vim](http://www.openvim.com/)

   Vim tutorial - vim is an editor many programmers use since you can use it only using your keyboard (no clicks).
-This is preferred for many "advanced" programmers whose activity is mostly typing, meaning they don't have to break up their seasoned, quick typing with mosue clicks.
+This is preferred for many "advanced" programmers whose activity is mostly typing, meaning they don't have to break up their seasoned, quick typing with mouse clicks.

 #### [try git](https://try.github.io/levels/1/challenges/1)